This Dividend Growth Portfolio (DGP) exists to demonstrate the results that can be achieved by following sound dividend growth investing principles.

-As of the beginning of May, 2013, E-Trade's Income Estimator projects a total of $2542 in dividends for calendar year 2013.
-That would suggest that the dividend stream in 2013 will increase by about 17%.
+E-Trade's Income Estimator projects a total of $2610 in dividends for calendar year 2013.
+That means that the dividend stream in 2013 will increase by about 20% over 2012.

 (2) Achieving goal of 10% yield on cost within 10 years:

 As dividends are increased and reinvested, the yield based on the original investment rises.
 This is known as yield on cost.
 As stated earlier, the principal goal of the Dividend Growth Portfolio is to achieve a yield on cost of 10% within 10 years of inception.